tatapuchi/Murder-Mystery/README.md

 The .jar file for the game is located below the gitignore and above the readme

 How To Play:

--To interact, go near a character and click anywhere, keep interacting with characters and the story progresses.
+To interact, go near a character and click anywhere, keep interacting with characters and the story progresses.

--There are multiple conversation paths that you can take to find out more info, depending on how you take them, the caracters react differently.
+There are multiple conversation paths that you can take to find out more info, depending on how you take them, the caracters react differently.